-This is an interdisciplinary network for researchers interested in software
+This is an interdisciplinary network for researchers interested in software programming

-in digital methods, digital sociology and emerging teaching formats.
+digital sociology and emerging teaching formats.

-PaSS draws on research in Science and Technology Studies, New Media Studies,
+PaSS draws on research in Science and Technology Studies, New Media Studies, Software

-programming practices can not just be studied, but also critically
+programming practices can not just be studied, but also critically leveraged for teaching

 The PaSS mailing list is a low traffic list for news, announcements and discussion around

 programming in the context of social research.